extenda/shared-workflows/generic/k6-cloud-run-job/README.md

 ## Notes and known gaps

-- **A threshold breach fails the workflow.** The entrypoint exits with k6's own exit code and `execute` uses `--wait`, so a crossed threshold (exit 99) surfaces as a red step.
+- **A threshold breach fails the workflow**, on either runtime. `cloud-run-job`'s entrypoint exits with k6's own exit code and `execute` uses `--wait`; `github-actions` runs k6 directly, so its own exit code (99 on a crossed threshold) is the step's exit code.
 - **An upload failure does not.** It logs a `WARN` and leaves the exit code alone: a flaky SRE API must not turn a healthy run red, nor mask a threshold breach.
 - **`duration_ms` is currently null.** The SRE API reads `state.testRunDurationMs`, which